thewoolleyman/prerequisite-code/README.md

 cf login -a api.run.pivotal.io
 ```

+CF organizes your apps in to organizations and spaces, so we will need
+to create both of those.
+Log in to Apps Manager at [console.run.pivotal.io](console.run.pivotal.io)
+and create an org and a space.
+You can choose whatever name you like
+for either, but we suggest something like <your username>-org for the org
+name, and sandbox for the space name.

 # Deploying to CF
 The provided application is your scorecard.
 As we work through PAL,
 you will submit your exercises along the way.
 The app you will push